Outdoor Cooking Badge

 Level 2: Do five requirements including the two starred.

 _____ 1.* Do Level 1 requirements 1 & 2.
-Cook at least two meals outdoors.
+Cook at least three meals outdoors.

 _____ 2.* Make at least two of the following outdoors: